chrisquince/EBITutorial/DESMAN.md

 We are going to locate ecotypes in one of the TARA MAGs, a SAR11 relative TARA_PSW_MAG_00074.
 The data are preloaded in the DESMAN_Data directory.
 Useful scripts are in the Ebame3 repository.
+We will need to add one extra repos though:
 ```
 cd ~/repos
 git clone https://github.com/chrisquince/MAGAnalysis.git